Overview: Companies Act 2013

 Every organization is expected to keep a minute record of all discussions that are organized.
 These minutes must be drafted in 15 days, and they should be completed within 1 month.

-All the incorporated firms, according to the Companies Act, 2013, are needed to hold at least 4 meetings of board each year.
+All the incorporated firms, according to the Companies Act, 2013, are needed to hold at least 4 meetings of the board each year.
 The permissible gap between two board meetings is only 120 days.

 Annual General Meeting